 From Europe, you'll find France to have the easiest access to the island.
 There is a daily afternoon flight out of Paris with, but you may also be able to book travel with Air Liberte, AOM, or Nouvelles Frotieres.

 Most of the other French-speaking islands in the Caribbean including Guadeloupe offer flights to Martinique daily, as does Sint Maarten, making it easy for people to arrange connecting flights within the region when flying direct is not an option.and

-Check below for a listing of scheduled air service from regional airports.
-If you can't take a flight directly from your local airport, a connecting flight from another Caribbean airport might be a good solution.
+Check the following table for a listing of scheduled air service from airports in the region.
+Even if there aren't any flights directly from your local airport, making a connection through another regional airport may be a good solution.

 |Castries, Saint Lucia||SLU||Air Antilles Express, Air Caraibes, LIAT|

 |Dominican Republic||SDQ||Air Antilles Express, Air Caraibes, Air France|

 |Grand Case, The island of St. Martin and Sint Maarten||SFG||Air Caraibes|